---

 ## Do we need schema for LLM citations?

-**Schema acts as a supporting signal that helps machines interpret the meaning and relationships between entities, though quotable structure and proof typically drive greater citation impact.** While schema provides technical context, the actual structure of the content determines how easily an AI can extract and cite specific facts.
+**Schema acts as a supporting signal that helps machines interpret the meaning and relationships between entities, though quotable structure and proof drive higher citation impact.** While schema facilitates machine interpretation of entity relationships, the actual structure of the content and the inclusion of proof points are the primary drivers for AI engine citations.

-* Ensure schema is only applied to content that is visible to users.
+* Do not add schema for content that is not visible to human users.

 ## How do we stop AI from repeating stale pricing or features?